toUpperCase78/real-racing-3-vehicles/README.md

 * `Exclusive Events` : Indicates whether or not the vehicle has its own exclusive events when fully upgraded
 * `In Main Career`: Indicates whether or not the vehicle is involved in main career series
 * `In Season 1` : Indicates whether or not the vehicle is involved in special events, limited-time series or bonus career series in all rounds of Season 1
+* `In Season 2` : Indicates whether or not the vehicle is involved in special events, limited-time series or bonus career series in all rounds of Season 2

 ## My Data Analyses